painteau/nginx-autoindex/README.md

 # docker-nginx-autoindex

-This container takes official alpine nginx image and turns on autoindex.
+This container takes the official alpine nginx image and turns on the autoindex option.

 You can do a simple mount to simply serve files from your local file system with nginx.
 Make sure to map the directory you want to serve from with the